Coronavirus Covid-19: Can smartphones help NZ stop spread?

 One of the best weapons we have to throw against Covid-19 may be found in our pockets.

-That's according to researchers who say digital data from smartphones offer a powerful way to ramp up contact tracing against a virus that can outpace our painstaking manual efforts.
+That's according to researchers who say digital data from smartphones offer a powerful way to ramp up contact tracing against a virus whose rate of spread outpaces our painstaking manual efforts.

 "We need contact tracing to save lives and using digital data could make that much more effective," said Dr Andrew Chen, a research fellow at the university's new think tank, Koi Tū: The Centre for Informed Futures.